Business rates revaluation 2017

-Are you prepared for the revaluation of your business premises that will become effective from 1st April 2017?
+Are you prepared for the impact of the business rates revaluation of your business premises that became effective from 1st April 2017?

-There are going to be some significant changes introduced, the key changes being:-
+There have been some significant changes introduced, the key ones being:

-- From April 2017 small businesses that occupy their sole business property with a rateable value of £12,000 or less will pay no business rates.
+- Small businesses that occupy their sole business property with a rateable value of £12,000 or less now pay no business rates

-It will have been 7 years since the last valuation list was updated and, hopefully, the revaluation will bring the rateable value of properties back into line with market values and will fairly reflect the prevailing value of your property and not an inflated value, as is the case with many commercial buildings, particularly those outside of central London.
+7 years since the last valuation list was updated, the 2017 business rates revaluation will have hopefully brought the rateable value of your commercial property back in line with market values.
+The new rating should also fairly reflect the prevailing value of your property and not an inflated value, as is the case currently with many commercial buildings, particularly those outside of central London.

 The Valuation Office has compiled the new list which is based on a valuation date of April 2015.
 They gather this information mainly through the issue of ‘Request for Information’ forms.
 The 2017 rating list is now available to view at www.gov.uk/voa/revaluation.

-KWB has compiled its own data on rental values and is able to advise clients on the new rates and whether they are accurate.
+KWB has compiled its own data on rental values and is able to advise clients on the new rateable values and whether they are accurate.

 Act now to reduce business rates